Evaluating the Hip Joint.

 or problems at the SI joints,

-this motion may recreate it
+this motion should recreate

-may have in the SI joint.
+pain that you have in the SI joint.

 Stinchfield’s test is a test